tungshido/tungshido/README.md

 A passionate Software Architect with a knack for designing and building scalable, high-performance software solutions.
 I thrive in the intersection of backend development, distributed systems, and cloud-native infrastructure.

-* 🔭 I’m currently working on a distributed microservices application in Go.
+* 🔭 I’m currently working on a distributed microservices application in Go, java.
 * 🌱 I’m currently learning Rust for my homelab experiments.
 * 💬 Ask me about: System Design, Kubernetes, Go, and building scalable applications.
 * ☕ Fun Fact: I can often be found untangling complex distributed systems, sometimes fueled by an unhealthy amount of coffee!